HealthSage-AI/healthsage-ai-llm/README.md

 ## Introduction

-HealthSage AI LLM is a fine-tuned version of Meta's Llama 2 13B to create structured information - FHIR Resources - from unstructured clinical notes - plain text.
+HealthSage AI's LLM is a fine-tuned version of Meta's Llama 2 13B to create structured information - FHIR Resources - from unstructured clinical notes - plain text.

-It leverages the synthetic patient data generator [Synthea](https://synthetichealth.github.io/synthea/) to generate the clinical notes as well as the paired FHIR Resources.
-Other datasets are in the works.

 The following FHIR R4 Resources are currently supported and validated: